Looking for alternatives to Udemy?

 #2 Market Place

 Kajabi also has a marketplace for you to sell your courses on.
-Now I’ll be honest it’s not an extensive marketplace like Udemy’s but overtime this marketplace will start to grow and develop.
+Now I’ll be honest it’s not an extensive marketplace like Udemy’s, but this marketplace will grow and develop over time.

 #3 No Transaction Fees

-Finally, the last benefit is that Kajabi doesn’t charge any transaction fees unlike Udemy, Skillshare, and Teachable who do charge a transaction fee to some degree.
-With Kajabi you only pay your monthly or annual fee and that is it.
+Finally, the last benefit is that Kajabi doesn’t charge any transaction fees, unlike Udemy, Skillshare, and Teachable, which charge a transaction fee to some degree.
+With Kajabi, you only pay your monthly or annual fee, and that is it.

 Cons of Kajabi